chggr/scripts-config/README.md

 multiple MBs in size, so it is vital to have some useful scripts at hand to handle this volume of data painlessly.

+## ping
+Contains scripts that ping remote hosts or DNS servers periodically to gather statistics about ISP service interruptions and overall service quality.

 ## vim
 Contains configuration for the vim text editor.